The Ultimate Christchurch to Queenstown Road Trip Itinerary

 This guide has some great tips for safe driving in winter in this part of NZ.

 Perfect, this is the guide for you.
-We’ve included both campsites and accommodation options for each destination along this drive.
+We’ve included lots of South Island campsites and accommodation options for each destination along this drive.

 No problem—simply follow this itinerary in reverse!